ArmsTech/udacity/conference_organization_app/README.md

 5. Update `application` to your project id in `app.yaml`
 6. Add client id to `settings.py` and `static/js/app.js`
 7. `appcfg.py -A <app-id> update .`

-SDK install instructions above are for Linux.
-To install Google App Engine on another platform consult the following: https://cloud.google.com/appengine/downloads

 APIs Explorer
 -------------